 Robin van Persie’s arrival at Old Trafford saw Berbatov shown the door as he signed for Fulham in 2012.

-The Bulgarian later had spells with Monaco, PAOK and Indian Super League club Kerala Blasters before announcing his retirement this week.
+The Bulgarian later had spells with Monaco, PAOK and Indian Super League club Kerala Blasters before announcing his retirement in 2019.

 Rooney became United’s all time top goalscorer in 2017 but lost his place in the team and opted to make a fairytale return to Everton.

 His second spell on Merseyside was rather underwhelming and he left for D.C United 12 months later.
-The former United captain will return to England with Derby County in 2020, which is not quite where we imagined his career would end.
+The former United captain returned to England with Championship side Derby County in 2020 and has since become their manager.

 Joe Hart eventually replaced Given as City’s No.1, and so the Irish goalkeeper signed for Aston Villa, spending four years at Villa Park.

-Given joined Stoke in 2015 but lost his place in the side and was released at the end of the 2016-17 season before retiring in 2018.
-He is currently at Derby County as goalkeeping coach.
+The goalkeeper joined Stoke in 2015 but lost his place in the side and was released at the end of the 2016-17 season before retiring in 2018.
+He moved into coaching and had a brief spell working alongside Rooney at Derby County before leaving the role in July 2021.

 Richards was meant to become a City legend and England regular but his career was plagued by injuries, and he was released by the club in 2015 before making just 26 appearances in three years at Aston Villa.

-“First of all I’d like to apologise to the Villa fans, because they didn’t get to see the best me,” Richards said after announcing his retirement this summer at the age of 31.
+“First of all I’d like to apologise to the Villa fans, because they didn’t get to see the best me,” Richards said after announcing his retirement in 2019 at the age of 31.